 operates on 7-day round-trips to Eastern-Western Caribbean (Costa Maya and Cozumel Mexico, Roatan Honduras, Grand Cayman, Jamaica).

-During 2019-2020 season Liberty of the Seas offers 7-night Western Caribbean itineraries from Galveston.
+In 2020, Liberty OTS offers 7-night Western Caribbean itineraries from Galveston.

 operates on Bahamas cruises out of Miami (3-day Nassau, 4-day Nassau and Coco Cay.